Georgian Bay Islands National Park; A Guide to Exploring Beausoleil Island

 Visitor Centre Facilities

 The Cedar Spring Visitor Centre has facilities for both campers and day trippers.
 Ice and firewood is available for sale, and bike rentals, water-bottle filling stations, maps and washrooms are all located here.
 Wagons are also available to all campers to bring gear to and from the dock in the Cedar Spring campground.
 There is no food or drink for sale on the island so be sure to bring everything you need with you.
-There are several general stores close to the Daytripper dock and marina in Honey Harbour, convenient for picking up last minute provisions,
+There are several general stores close to the Daytripper dock and the marina in Honey Harbour, convenient for picking up last minute provisions.

 To find more information, or to plan your trip, visit Parks Canada.